CouchCMS/Documentation/src/contents/concepts/using-folders.md

 ### CREATING A MENU FROM FOLDERS

 A common requirement is to list folders in an ordered or unordered HTML list (a sidebar menu is a good example).
-Those of you who might have tried producing, via code, a &lt;UL&gt;&lt;LI&gt; list out of an hierarchical structure will agree that the process is notoriously complex.<br/>
+Those of you who might have tried producing, via code, a &lt;UL&gt;&lt;LI&gt; list out of an hierarchical structure will agree that the process is notoriously complex.
 If the following is an unordered list that has to be produced, notice how the nested levels will need to be carefully tracked in order to properly close the tags.

 ```